knguyend/Checkers-Swift/README.md

 The AI for the game is implemented using minimax algorithm and alpha-beta pruning.

 ## Features to be implemented
-- Ability to double jump
-- Minimax algorithm to consider double jump

-## Known bugs
-- Move suggestion crashes near the endgame
+- Better GUI for moving pieces
+- Machine Learning / Neural network for the AI